benjamin-hodgson/benjamin-hodgson.github.io/drafts/2024-08-13-prettier-happier-more-imperative.md

 }
 ```

-For example, here's a diagram of what happens to the stack when processing a concatenated document.
+For example, here's a diagram of what happens to the stack when processing a document consisting of two literal strings.

 ```
                              +-----------+